Intelligence Resources® Leadership

 Education & Background

 Required: Bachelor's degree in Legal Studies, Business Administration, Risk Management, or related field.
-MBA, Master of Business Administration, or graduate certificate in business administration strongly preferred.
+MBA or graduate certificate in Business Administration strongly preferred.

 Reporting Structure